 - family (if you have children, or whether you are married or not);

 It is also illegal to treat you differently because you get Section 8 or other assistance to help you pay the rent.
 This illegal treatment is discrimination.

 Discrimination happens in many ways.
-It is usually hidden but you may feel you are treated differently.
+It is usually hidden, but you may feel that you’re being treated differently.

 Here are some examples of housing discrimination:

 - A landlord, rental agent, or realtor only shows you apartments or homes in areas where most people look like you.